 We recently ranked all of Minnesota's ski resorts, so you can see where Lutsen Mountains stacks up against all its nearby ski hills!

 Lutsen Mountains is a part of the INDY Ski Pass system.
 This allows you to buy one lift pass, and ski at all of the slopes that are also a part of the group.

 There are numerous options to stay at Lutsen Mountains around the resort.
 Check out the available options with the form below.

 Lutsen Mountains Mountain Resort Terrain Overview

-Lutsen Mountains has a total of 62 ski trails, which are serviced by 8 ski lifts, gondolas and/or trams.
-With 393 acres, Lutsen Mountains Ski Resort has a moderate amount of skiiable terrain available for skiers.
-This area is equivalent to 159 hectares, 0.6 square miles, or 1.6 square kilometers.
+Lutsen Mountains has a total of 95 ski trails, which are serviced by 8 ski lifts, gondolas and/or trams.
+The amount of skiable area in this park is huge, with a maximum of 1,000 acres available to skiers.
+This area is equivalent to 405 hectares, 1.6 square miles, or 4.0 square kilometers.

 Lutsen Mountains Ski Resort Elevation

 Lutsen Mountains Ski Resort has a summit elevation of 1,913 feet, or 583 meters.
 However, not all of that elevation is able to be skied.
 The base of the ski slope sits at 1,088 feet above sea level, creating a ski hill that is 825 feet (251 meters) high.
 This is referred to as the slope's vertical drop - or a measure of how high the skiable hill is.